-An SFOC RPAS for an advertised event is needed when a pilot is operating an RPAS less than 100 ft away of the boundaries of an advertised event (CAR 901.41 and 903.01 f).
-For reference, see also in this chapter: 3.4.5 Operations Near People, 3.4.6 Operations Over People, and 3.8 Special Flight Operations - RPAS.
+An SFOC - RPAS for an advertised event is needed when a pilot is operating an RPAS less than 100 ft away from the boundaries of an advertised event (CAR 901.41 and 903.01(f)).
+For reference, see also the following sections and subpart in this chapter: 3.4.6- Operations Near People, 3.4.7-Operations Over People, and 3.6-Special Flight Operations - RPAS.

-The boundaries of an advertised event (outdoor event including a concert, performance, festival, market, or sporting event, etc.) are limited by perimeter fences and at the gates where people are restricted by the event personnel, volunteers, and security or peace officers.
+The boundaries of an advertised event (outdoor event including a concert, performance, festival, market, amusement park, or sporting event) are limited by perimeter fences and the gates where people are restricted by the event personnel, volunteers, and security or peace officers.